Alliance CaRES supports for Allegations and Investigations

 Ever wonder what some of your obligations and rights are as a foster parent?
 These documents give a brief overview of some RCWs and WACs related to reporting responsibilities and rights as foster parents.
 Check out the section on Licensing Infractions and Child Protective Services (CPS) Investigations.

 While it is impossible to protect yourself against investigations completely; trainings are excellent at mitigating the risk against allegations.
-Visit the Alliance for Child Welfare Excellence’s catalog for many offerings including trainings.
+Visit The Alliance for Professional Development, Training, and Caregiver Excellence’s catalog for many offerings including trainings.

 These trainings can help prepare you to care for children who have experienced trauma: